abdullahmiraz/git-submodules/README.md

 git commit -m "Updated ema-john-simple submodule reference"
 # Example: git commit -m "Updated ema-john-simple submodule reference"

+Please note that Steps 5 to 13 are optional and intended for making changes to the submodule and updating the parent repository to reflect those changes.
+If you only want to initialize the submodule and don't need to make any changes immediately, you can skip those optional steps.

 # Step 13: Push the changes to the parent repository's remote
 git push origin main
 # Example: git push origin main